samboy/ChessVariantResearch/Congo/EBW-1.md

 ## Game play

-Elephante Savanna is very tactical; the pieces very quickly engage with each other and games start off with pawn battles on the wings of the board.
-There are many traps in the opening.

-Since Elephante Savanna has a strong “no repetition” rule, draws are impossible and each game will have a winner.
+Since Elephante Backwater has a strong “no repetition” rule, draws are impossible and each game will have a winner.

-## Depth of Elephante Savanna
+## Depth of Elephante Backwater

-Because of the smaller board, while quite deep, Elephante Savanna probably is not as deep as regular Chess.
-A 9x9 or 11x11 Elephante Savanna variant (which restores the Giraffe then Monkey) would probably be as deep or possibly deeper than regular Chess.
+Because of the smaller board, while quite deep, Elephante Backwater probably is not as deep as regular Chess.
+A 9x9 or 11x11 Elephante Backwater variant (which restores the Giraffe then Monkey) would probably be as deep or possibly deeper than regular Chess.

 Here, depth is defined as follows: